Final Fantasy VI: Nintendo consoles

 After the PlayStation, Tose then ported the game to the Game Boy Advance, on which it was released as Final Fantasy VI Advance.
 It was released in Japan by Square Enix on November 30, 2006, with Nintendo handling publishing in North America on February 5, 2007, and in Europe on July 6.
 It was the last game to be released on the Game Boy Advance in Asia, as well as the last one to be published by Nintendo on the system.
 It includes additional gameplay features, slightly improved visuals, and a new translation that follows Japanese naming conventions for the spells and monsters.
 It does not, however, have the full-motion videos from the PlayStation version of the game.
 Four new espers appear in Advance: Leviathan, Gilgamesh, Cactuar, and Diabolos.
 Two new areas include the Dragons' Den dungeon, which includes the Kaiser Dragon, a monster coded, but not included, in the original, and a "Soul Shrine", a place where the player can fight monsters continuously.
 Three new spells also appear, and several bugs from the original are fixed.
 In addition, similarly to the other handheld Final Fantasy re-releases, a bestiary and a music player are included.
 Even in the Japanese version, the music player is in English and uses the American names, e.g. Strago over Stragus.
 The package features new artwork by series veteran and original character and image designer Yoshitaka Amano.

 The original Super Famicom version was released for the Wii Virtual Console in Japan on March 15, 2011, in PAL territories (Europe and Australia) on March 18, and in North America on June 30.
 The game was released in the West with its original North American title of Final Fantasy III.
 The Super Famicom version was later released on the Wii U Virtual Console in Japan.
 Square Enix released the Game Boy Advance version on the Wii U Virtual Console in Japan in December 2015.

 Nintendo re-released Final Fantasy VI worldwide in September 2017 as part of the company's Super NES/Super Famicom Classic Edition.

 The "Pixel Remaster" series version of Final Fantasy VI was released worldwide for Nintendo Switch in April 2023.

 Mobile platforms and PC

 Ports of Final Fantasy VI for Android and iOS mobile operating systems were also published in 2014, for Android on January 15, and for iOS on February 6, with features such as new high-resolution graphics with sprites designed by Kazuko Shibuya, who did the original game's artwork, movement in eight directions, and auto-battle.

 A Windows PC port, itself a port of the Android version, was released for Windows PC via Steam on December 16, 2015.
 Another port from the "Pixel Remaster" line was released on Steam on February 23, 2022.
-The "Pixel Remaster" series features new 16-bit sprites, new soundtracks, and a return to the game's originally released content.
-No added content from any of the ported versions appears in any of the "Pixel Remasters".